 Christian Itin, Ph.D. has served as our Chief Executive Officer since March 2016 and as Chairman of our board of directors since August 2014.
 Prior to joining Autolus, Dr. Itin served as chief executive officer and chairman of the board of directors at Cytos Biotechnology Ltd, a biotechnology company, from November 2012 until it merged with Kuros Biosurgery Holding Ltd in January 2016, and he now serves as chairman of the board of directors of the merged entity, renamed Kuros Biosciences Ltd. Prior to that, Dr. Itin served as president, chief executive officer and director of Micromet, Inc., a biopharmaceutical company, from 2006 until it was acquired by Amgen Inc. in 2012.
 From 1999 until 2006, he served in a number of capacities with Micromet, Inc.'s subsidiary, Micromet AG, including head of IP and licensing, vice president of business and corporate development, chief business officer and ultimately as its chief executive officer.
-Before joining Micromet, Dr. Itin was a co-founder of Zyomyx, a protein chip company in Hayward, California.
+Before joining Micromet, Dr. Itin was a co-founder of Zyomyx, a protein chip company.
 Dr. Itin also serves as a non-executive director of Kymab Ltd., a privately held biopharmaceutical company.
 Dr. Itin received a Diploma in Biology and a Ph.D. in Cell Biology from the University of Basel, Switzerland.
 In addition, he also performed post-doctoral research at the Biocenter of University of Basel and at the Stanford University School of Medicine.
-We believe that Dr. Itin is qualified to serve on our board of directors because of his deep knowledge of and experience with our company, extensive experience in executive leadership positions in biotechnology company, extensive experience in executive leadership positions in biotechnology companies.
+We believe that Dr. Itin is qualified to serve on our board of directors because of his deep knowledge of our company and his extensive experience serving in executive leadership positions at other public and private biotechnology company and his extensive experience serving in executive leadership positions at other public and private biotechnology companies.

-Martin Pulé, MBBS has served as our Senior Vice President, Founder and Chief Scientific Officer and on our board of directors since August 2014.
-Dr. Pulé has served as a clinical senior lecturer in the Department of Haematology at University College London Cancer Institute since 2010 and as an
+Martin Pulé, MBBS has served as our Senior Vice President, Founder and Chief Scientific Officer and a member of our board of directors since August 2014.
+Dr. Pulé has served as a clinical senior lecturer in the Department of Haematology at University College London Cancer Institute since 2010 and as an Honorary Consultant in Haematology at University College London Hospital since 2010.
+He entered the T cell engineering field in 2001 as a travelling Fulbright Scholar at the Center for Cell and

-Honorary Consultant in Haematology at University College London Hospital since 2010.
-He entered the T cell engineering field in 2001 as a travelling Fulbright Scholar at the Center for Cell and Gene Therapy at Baylor College of Medicine, Houston, Texas.
-Dr. Pulé earned a Bachelor of Medicine and Bachelor of Surgery from University College Dublin and is a Fellow of the Royal College of Pathologists.
-We believe that Dr. Pulé is qualified to serve on our board of directors because of his extensive scientific knowledge, particularly in the field of T cell engineering.
+Gene Therapy at Baylor College of Medicine, Houston, Texas.
+Dr. Pulé holds a Bachelor of Medicine and Bachelor of Surgery (MBBS) from University College Dublin and is a Fellow of the Royal College of Pathologists.
+We believe that Dr. Pulé is qualified to serve on our board of directors because of his extensive scientific knowledge, particularly in the field of T cell engineering and the industry perspective and experience that he brings as our founder.

 Muhammad Al-Hajj, Ph.D. has served as our Senior Vice President, Translational Sciences since July 2017.
 Prior to this, he served as vice president, discovery and translational medicine at Sanford Burnham Medical Institute from July 2015 to July 2017.
 Prior to that, he served as senior director, biology and translational medicine in oncology research and development at GlaxoSmithKline plc from 2009 to June 2015.
-His other experience at large pharmaceutical companies includes serving as group leader in oncology research and development at AstraZeneca AB from 2007 to 2009 and as lab head and group leader in oncology research and development at Novartis from 2003 to 2007.
+His other experience at large pharmaceutical companies includes serving as group leader in oncology research and development at Novartis from 2003 to 2007.
 Dr. Al-Hajj earned his B.S. in mathematics and biology from the American University of Beirut.
-He earned his Ph.D. in molecular genetics from the Wayne State University and completed a postdoctoral fellowship in cancer and stem cell biology at the University of Michigan Medical School.
+He holds a Ph.D. in molecular genetics from the Wayne State University and completed a postdoctoral fellowship in cancer and stem cell biology at the University of Michigan Medical School.